masc-ucsc/docs/docs/pyrope/06-functions.md

 with the lambda definition, but it is always possible to access the inputs and outputs with the input tuple (`$`) and the output tuple (`%`).
 This allows variable size arguments and simpler code for small code snippets.
-It also simplifies instrospection since all the inputs are in `$` and all the outputs are in `%`.
+It also simplifies introspection since all the inputs are in `$` and all the outputs are in `%`.

 ```